Urara Ashikawa

-Urara Ashikawa (芦川うらら, Ashikawa Urara) is a Japanese artistic gymnast who represented Japan at the 2020 Summer Olympics.
+Urara Ashikawa (芦川うらら, Ashikawa Urara) is a Japanese former artistic gymnast who represented Japan at the 2020 Summer Olympics.
 She is the 2021 World Champion on the balance beam.

 Personal life

 Ashikawa was born in Fuji, Shizuoka, Japan in 2003.
 She began gymnastics when she was a year old and began training at Mizutori Gymnasium when she was in second grade.

 Junior gymnastics career

 2016–17

-In 2016 Ashikawa competed at the All-Japan Event Championships where she placed third on balance beam behind Asuka Teramoto and Kiko Kuwajima.
-In 2018 she again competed at the All-Japan Event Championships and once again placed third on balance beam behind Teramoto and Natsumi Sasada.
+In 2016, Ashikawa competed at the All-Japan Event Championships where she placed third on balance beam behind Asuka Teramoto and Kiko Kuwajima.
+In 2018, she again competed at the All-Japan Event Championships and once again placed third on balance beam behind Teramoto and Natsumi Sasada.

 2018

-In 2018 Ashikawa represented Japan at the Asian Junior Championships alongside Haruka Ikeda, Hinata Matsubara, Shoko Miyata, and Ayumi Niiyama.
+In 2018, Ashikawa represented Japan at the Asian Junior Championships alongside Haruka Ikeda, Hinata Matsubara, Shoko Miyata, and Ayumi Niiyama.
 They placed second in the team final behind China.
 Individually Ashikawa placed fifth in the all-around, seventh on uneven bars, and sixth on balance beam.
-At the All-Japan Event Championships Ashikawa placed ninth on balance beam during qualifications and did not qualify to the event final.
+At the All-Japan Event Championships, Ashikawa placed ninth on balance beam during qualifications and did not qualify to the event final.
 She ended the season competing at the World Cup trials where she placed second on balance beam behind Mana Oguchi.